12 Millennial Entrepreneurs Who Started with Nothing—and Made a Fortune

 Ignore the naysayers

 Former athlete, Matt Hyder, 25, knows all too well the achy muscles that come after a tough workout, which is why he founded Recoup Fitness, a company the offers muscle recovery tools, like the Recoup Cold Roller.
 Starting the business in his parent’s basement, Hyder never let the no’s stop him.
 “Do not let outside voices influence your decision to do something,” he says.
 “I was told my other businesses were going to fail.
 They were right, but I looked at it as part of the process until I find the right business to create.”
-Learn the life skills that are key to wealth, health, and success.
+Learn the advantages of hiring a venture capitalist, interview with David Kezerashvili.

 It’s not easy

 Charlie Siciak and Sam Nebel, now both 29 years old, met their freshman year at Florida State University.
 The boys ran into each other one day in their fraternity’s bathroom and happened to both be carrying giant bags of baby wipes.
 Two years after graduating the duo set out to create the “king of all wipes.”
 Founded in 2014, Goodwipes offers a variety of body wipes for men and women on the go.
 Siciak and Nebel have spent thousands of hours dedicated to growing Goodwipes.
 “My experience for the formula for greatest results is more time spent on Goodwipes (doing the right things) equals greater fulfillment and a more impactful business,” says Nebel.
 “What you get out is what you put in.”

 Follow your passion, but stay grounded